 - Light sources should be shielded to avoid direct glare for both pedestrians and building occupants.
-The lighting effect on signs and building features should be most visible, not the light fixture itself. - LED lighting is becoming more popular and accessible (both price and variety of fixtures) and is an energy efficient choice, but care should be taken to use appropriate fixtures and lamp sources.
-The LED color temperature should be matched to the retail or restaurant environment.
-Warmer color LEDs (3000-3500K is warm) are recommended for store lighting.
-Internally illuminated signs and lettering should use cooler LEDs (5100-7000K is cool) in most cases to give a whiter, cleaner appearance to backlit lettering and provide the most legibility. - High color rendering metal halide or fluorescent lamps (85 CRI is high) with a color temperature of matched to the interior environment of the store are also recommended light sources. - Surface-mounted flood or spotlights on buildings should be located in a manner that is as unobtrusive as possible.
+The lighting effect on signs, building features and merchandise should be visible, not the light fixture itself. - Care should be taken to use appropriate fixtures and lamp sources: Select high Color Rendering (CR) LEDs, metal halide or fluorescent lamps (85 CRI is high) that are color temperature matched to the retail or restaurant environment.
+Warmer color temperatures (3000-3500K) is recommended for store lighting.
+Colder temperatures are not desirable in a retail environment and should be avoided.
+Internally illuminated signs and lettering should use cooler LEDs (5100-7000K is cool) in most cases to give a whiter, cleaner appearance to backlit lettering. - Surface-mounted flood or spotlights on buildings should be located in a manner that is as unobtrusive as possible.
 Lamp-holder type fixtures without shields are not allowed.
 Care should be taken to eliminate light directed up to the sky. - Lighting for signage should be placed above the sign and evenly spaced along the storefront.
 LEDs for signage should be selected to provide the best color rendering on the building materials and for sign legibility. - Lighting for Upper Level Signage is allowed.
-See Signage section for allowable signage above the street level.
+See Signage section. - Building lighting should be consistent in placement and design; develop a lighting strategy that enhances the building and the storefronts.